-Sr. No. Module Detailed Content Hours CO Mapping 1 Basic Engineering Construction of basic engineering curves like cycloid, 02 CO1 Curves involutes and helix (cylinder only). П Projections of 2.1 Projections of Lines 04 CO2 Lines and Planes Simple problems to apply the concept of projections of lines inclined to both the reference planes.
-2.2 Projections of Planes Problems on projections of planes inclined to both the reference planes.
+Sr. Module Detailed Content СО No. Mapping I Basic Engineering Curves Construction of basic engineering curves like cycloid, involutes and helix (cylinder only).
+02 CO1 II Projections of Lines and Planes 2.1 Projections of LinesSimple problems to apply the concept of projections of lines inclined to both the reference planes.2.2 Projections of Planes 04 CO2

-III Operations on 3.1 Projections of Solids 04 CO3 Solids Problems on projections of solids with the axis inclined to one and both reference planes, Use change of position or auxiliary plane method.
+Problems on projections of planes inclined to both the reference planes.
+III Operations on Solids 3.1 Projections of Solids Problems on projections of solids with the axis inclined to one and both reference planes, Use change of position or auxiliary plane method.
 3.2 Sections of Solids Problems on sections of solids cut by plane perpendicular to at least one reference plane, Use change of position or auxiliary plane method.
-3.3 Development of Surfaces Development of lateral surface (only) of prism, pyramid and cylinder.
-IV Orthographic Projections 4.1 Orthographic Projections Construction of orthographic views from pictorial view of an object, Use of proper dimensioning technique for dimensioning the drawn views.
-4.2 Sectional Orthographic Projections Construction of orthographic views (with section) from pictorial view of an object, Location of section plane in concerned views.
-04 CO4 V Isometric Views Conversion of orthographic views to isometric views.
-02 CO5 VI Drafting Technique 6.1 Overview of Computer Graphics Covering: Basic information about the drafting software (CAD), Demonstrating knowledge of the theory of CAD software such as: Menu System, Toolbars (Standard, Object Properties, Draw, Modify and Dimension), 08 CO6 Drawing Area (Background, Crosshairs, Coordinate System), Dialog boxes and windows, Shortcut menus (Button Bars), The Command Line (where applicable), The Status Bar, Different methods of zoom as used in CAD, Select and erase objects.
-Drawing Area (Background, Crosshairs, Coordinate System), Dialog boxes and windows, Shortcut menus (Button Bars), The Command Line (where applicable), The Status Bar, Different methods of zoom as used in
+3.3 Development of Surfaces Development of lateral surface (only) of prism, pyramid 04 CO3 IV Orthographic Projections 4.1 Orthographic Projections Construction of orthographic views from pictorial view of an object, Use of proper dimensioning technique for dimensioning the drawn views.
+4.2 Sectional Orthographic Projections 04 CO4 Construction of orthographic views (with section) from pictorial view of an object, Location of section plane in concerned views.
+V Isometric Views Conversion of orthographic views to isometric views.
+02 CO5 VI Drafting Technique 6.1 Overview of Computer Graphics Covering: Basic information about the drafting software (CAD), Demonstrating knowledge of the theory of CAD software such as: Menu System, Toolbars (Standard, Object Properties, Draw, Modify and Dimension), Drawing Area (Background, Crosshairs, Coordinate System), Dialog boxes and windows, Shortcut menus (Button Bars), The Command Line (where applicable), The Status Bar, Different methods of zoom as used in CAD, Select and erase objects.
+08 CO6 6.2 Customization & CAD Drawing: Consisting of set up of the drawing page and the printer including scale settings, setting up of units and drawing limits, ISO and ANSI standards for coordinate dimensioning.
+6.3 Annotations, layering & other Functions Covering: Applying dimensions to objects, applying annotations to drawings, setting up and use of layers, layers to create drawings, Create, edit and use customized layers, changing line lengths through modifying existing lines (extend/lengthen).
+Ouest ions will not be asked d for evamination

-\ Questions will not be asked for examination
+^{} Questions will not be asked for examination